-The comments, and the vehemence with which they're expressed, suggest just why calling this referendum may prove such a disastrous mistake by Cameron, whose Conservative Party has belittled and ridiculed the EU for decades, but who is now fighting desperately to convince Britain to stay in.
+The comments, and the vehemence with which they are expressed, suggest just why calling this referendum may prove a disastrous mistake by Cameron, whose Conservative Party has belittled and ridiculed the EU for decades, but who is now fighting desperately to convince Britain to stay in.

 In part, the opinions I hear on the streets of Romford evoke that old cliche about Britain being a country that lost an empire and is still searching for a role.